geowarin/geowarin.github.io/content/post/2019/2019-12-20-docker-compose-reverse-proxy.md

  - nginx
 categories:
  - architecture
-description: How to set up a reverse-proxy with CORS and SSL, with docker-compose and a self-signed certificate.
+Summary: How to set up a reverse-proxy with CORS and SSL, with docker-compose and a self-signed certificate.
 ---

 # The problem